ealter/vim_turing_machine/README.md

 world with unlimited tapes!
 What a time to be alive!
 This is done through a series of nifty hacks.
 First, we have a modeline that sets `whichwrap+b,s`.
 This allows us to move across line breaks and keep the tape all in the screen.
-Next, the line directly under the tape contains a "fake" value that , when added to our state search, will prevent it from matching any real state transitions and instead match a "transition" for adding a line to the tape.
+Next, the line directly under the tape contains a "fake" value that, when added to our state search, will prevent it from matching any real state transitions and instead match a "transition" for adding a line to the tape.
 This line tells us to jump to the end of the tape, and then insert a full line of empty values (we use `X`), and then go back to our original tape location and execute the next